brentgroves/repsys/a_status/articles/security.md

-# Delta Tables
+# Database and website security

 Hi Team,

-We have tools to identify SSL/TLS vulnerabilities in databases and web sites.
-If you have a database or web site you would like checked please ask.
+We have tools to identify SSL/TLS vulnerabilities in our databases and websites.
+If you have a database or website you would like checked, please ask.

 What we can check for:

-- types of authentication supported
+- Types of authentication supported
 - SSL/TLS versions enabled
-- server name in SAN extension field
+- Server name in the SAN extension field
-- certificate signer in system trust store
+- Certificate signer in system trust store
-- valid certificate key usage and expiration dates
+- Valid certificate key usage and expiration dates

-Hear is what we found about the Structures Azure SQL database, repsys1.database.windows.com.
+I'm sharing what we found about the Structures Azure SQL database, repsys1.database.windows.com.

 - MFA authentication support
 - TLS 1.3 enabled
-- server name in SAN the extension field
+- server name in SAN, the extension field
-- certificate signer in system trust store
+- Certificate signer in system trust store
-- certificate not expired
+- Certificate not expired

 What we can aim for:

 - TLS 1.3 enabled and used
 - MFA authentication support
-- valid signer key usage
+- Valid signer key usage
-- no expired certificates
+- No expired certificates
-- optional mTLS support for web sites
+- Optional mTLS support for websites

 Team: